Bchex | News and Insights

 2. It Is a Legal Requirement

-Failing to follow adverse action procedures can lead to fines, lawsuits, and regulatory action.
+Failing to follow adverse action procedures can lead to fines, lawsuits, and regulatory action as per the FTC enforcement.

 3. Background Reports Can Contain Errors